 The key principle to remember with your engagement strategy is that it takes time to produce results and achieve a positive ROI from content marketing.
-Increasing the amount of content you syndicate isn’t going to lead to a direct increase in traffic, but when combined with other properly aligned engagement strategies, you’ll start to see improvement month over month.
+Increasing the amount of content you syndicate isn’t going to lead to a direct increase in website traffic, but when combined with other properly aligned engagement strategies, you’ll start to see improvement month over month.

 Both engagement and conversions are necessary components of your online marketing campaign, and you’ll have to address and refine both over time.
 Keep this in mind when you outline your short-term goals.